-V.2 Submission of Agency Data for Financial Report Compilation
+V.2.
+Submission of Agency Data for Financial Report Compilation

-V.2.1 Significant Reporting Entities and Closing Package / GFRS Reporting
+V.2.1.
+Significant Reporting Entities and Closing Package Reporting

 The Treasury prepares the FR from data provided by Federal entities.
-All significant reporting entities must provide Treasury's Fiscal Service with the required fiscal year-end data that is used to prepare the FR.
-All significant entities must submit their financial data using the Closing Package via the Governmentwide Financial Reporting System (GFRS).
+All significant reporting entities must provide Treasury's Fiscal Service with the required fiscal year- end data that is used to prepare the FR.
+All significant entities must submit their financial data using the Closing Package via the Governmentwide Financial Report System (GFRS and GTAS).
 Significant entities with a year-end other than September 30 are limited to audit assurance on material line items and note disclosures to which the significant entities contribute.
 Entities are required to reconcile intragovernmental balances with trading partners throughout the reporting period and, in addition, these entities must also submit intragovernmental balance information by trading partner.
-A list of applicable significant reporting entities is provided in the TFM, Volume 1, Part 2, Chapter 4700, Figure 1 and can also be found in this Circular's Appendix A. The TFM is available on the Web at: http://tfm.fiscal.treasury.gov/v1.html.
+A list of applicable significant reporting entities is provided in the TFM, Volume 1, Part 2, Chapter 4700, Appendix 5 and can also be found in this Circular's Appendix A81.

 The closing package financial statements directly link the entities' audited consolidated department-level financial statements to the FR.
-The agencies' auditors will opine on the closing package financial statements, including the reclassified Balance Sheets, the statements of net cost, the statements of changes in net position, the statements of social insurance and statement of changes in social insurance amounts (if applicable), and the accompanying notes21.
+The agencies' auditors will opine on the closing package financial statements, including the reclassified Balance Sheets, the Statements of Net Cost, the Statements of Changes in Net Position, the Statements of Social Insurance and Statement of Changes in Social Insurance amounts (if applicable), and the accompanying notes21.
 (See OMB Bulletin No. 15-02, Audit Requirements for Federal Financial Statements, for additional guidance on auditing the closing package financial statements and for a listing of documents that must accompany the audit opinion on the closing package financial statements.)
 In addition, the Office of the CFO must provide a copy of the management representation letters (see Section V.5) to facilitate the preparation of the government-wide management representation letter and the compilation of the FR.
 The Office of the IG must provide a copy of the legal representation letter and related schedules to facilitate the compilation of the FR.
 (See V.4 and V.5 for additional guidance on preparing and submitting these letters.)